updated April 2015

 Doug Opel explores amalgamations of rock, jazz, pop and electronica to develop a compositional language that is at once, dark and humorous, controlled and chaotic, classical and contemporary.

-The 2013 Composer-in-Residence at the University of Wyoming's New Frontiers Music Festival, Opel has also recently served as both Visiting Assistant Professor of Music Theory and guest lecturer at the Music Colloquium series at Gustavus Adolphus College.
-Additionally, he has been a board member, curator and contributing composer to upstate New York's Vision of Sound.
+The 2013 Composer-in-Residence at the University of Wyoming's New Frontiers Music Festival, Opel has also served as Visiting Assistant Professor and Guest Lecturer at Gustavus Adolphus College, as well as board member, curator and contributing composer to upstate New York's Vision of Sound.

-Recent appearances of his music include performances at YoungArts Miami, Nautilus Music Theater, Idyllwild Arts Academy and St. Olaf College.
-He has received repeat performances from Zeitgeist, Duo Petrof, American Modern Ensemble, Vox Novus, the Definiens Project, cellist David Carter, PUBLIQuartet cellist Amanda Gookin, pianists Nicola Melville, Esther Wang & Jill Dawe, as well as presentations by Keys to the Future, the Duquesne Contemporary Ensemble and Chicago's Pianoforte Salon Series.
+Recent appearances of his music include performances at National YoungArts Week, Nautilus Music Theater and Idyllwild Arts Academy.
+Past presenters of his work include New York's Keys to the Future, the DUMBO Dance Festival in Brooklyn, Chicago's Pianoforte Salon Series and the Duquesne Contemporary Ensemble.
+Opel has received repeat performances from such artists and ensembles as Zeitgeist, Duo Petrof, American Modern Ensemble, Vox Novus, the Definiens Project, cellists David Carter and Amanda Gookin, and pianists Nicola Melville, Esther Wang & Jill Dawe.

-Opel holds a B.S. in music education from Ball State University, an M.M. in composition from the University of Michigan and a D.M. in composition from Indiana University.
+Opel holds a B.S. from Ball State University, an M.M. from the University of Michigan and a D.M. in from Indiana University.
 He studied composition with Ernesto Pellegrini, David Foley, Kamran Ince, George B. Wilson, William Albright, Don Freund, Jeff Hass, Eugene O'Brien and Claude Baker and piano with Marjorie Meredith, Pia Sebastiani and Dickran Atamian.
 He has also studied with U.K. composers Oliver Knussen and Colin Matthews.

 He currently resides in Northfield, Minnesota.